tdilauro/Simplified-wiki/Authentication.md

 ## 3M

-Signup: Signup happens out of band.
-(Inside the 3M reader app?
-What information is requested?
-Probably barcode+PIN.)
+Signup: When a patron loads up the 3M reader for the first time they're asked to enter barcode+PIN.
+This information is verified with the library before the reader will load.

 Authentication: 3M's API authenticates the library.
 The library may take actions on behalf of any patron.
 For instance, the library may make a Checkout call for a patron by including the patron's barcode in the "PatronId" tag.

-When a patron loads up the 3M reader for the first time they're asked to enter barcode+PIN.
-This information is verified with the library before the reader will load.

 QUESTION: Who set this up with 3M, and what was the process?